Azure/document-vector-pipeline/AzureCosmosDB/csharp/README.md

-# Azure Cosmos DB Document Ingestion & Processing Pipeline - solution Accelerator
+# Azure Cosmos DB Document Ingestion & Processing Pipeline - Solution Accelerator

 ## Background
 This solution accelerator configures a simple pipeline for ingesting content stored in document form (pdf, docx, etc) into a searchable index in Azure Cosmos DB for NoSQL.